twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/index.md

 In this example, the `OPENAI_API_KEY` is retrieved from a 1Password vault named `Personal`, specifically from an item called `openai-api-key` in the `password` field.

+!!! info

     When Chezmoi applies this template, it will automatically fetch the current value from 1Password and insert it into the generated file.